stackus/ftgogo/README.md

 ### Design
 - Services exist within a "domain" folder.
 Within that folder you'll find the following layout.
   ```
-  /"domain"
+  /"domain"        - Domain that is a subdomain in the application domain
   |-/cmd           - Parent for servers, cli, and tools that are built using the code in this domain
   | |-/cdc         - CDC (Change Data Capture) server.
 If the service publishes messages it will also have this
   | |-/service     - Primary domain service
   |-/internal      - Use Golangs special treatment of "internal" to sequester our code from the other services
     |-/adapters    - The "Adapters" from "Ports & Adapters".
 These are the implementations of domain interfaces
     |-/application - CQRS parent.
 Processes under this will implement business rules and logic
     | |-/commands  - Application commands.
-Processes that apply some change to our domain
+Processes that apply some change to the subdomain
     | |-/queries   - Application queries.
-Processes that request information from our domain
+Processes that request information from the subdomain
     |-/domain      - The definitions, interfaces, and the domain rules and logic
     |-/sagas       - The definitions for complex multi-service interactions
   ```